shilpakarumanchi/Avada-e-commerce/README.md

 ![Screenshot 2025-02-19 124221](https://github.com/user-attachments/assets/fd33f78a-f8d0-4686-a7f2-2e1a11815d82)

-- Since 2019, a total of 5379 products have been refunded that corresponds to a overall refund rate of 5%.
+- Since 2019, a total of 5,379 products have been refunded, resulting in an overall refund rate of 5%.
-- Highest refund rates correspond to ThinkPad Laptop (12%) and Macbook Air Laptop (11%), while the Apple Airpods Headphones (2,636) and 27in 4K Gaming Monitor (1,444) have the highest number of refunds.
+- The highest refund rates are seen with the ThinkPad Laptop (12%) and MacBook Air Laptop (11%), while the products with the most refunds are the Apple AirPods Headphones (2,636) and the 27-inch 4K Gaming Monitor (1,444).
-- North America has the highest refund rate (56%), followed by EMEA (27%).
+- Among the refunded items, North America has the highest refund rate at 56%, followed by EMEA with 27%.
+- Refunds peaked in 2020 and the first half of 2021, likely correlating with the surge in sales during that period.
+- There have been no refunds since July 2021, which requires further investigation.

 # Recommendations
 ## Sales